eecs493staff/eecs493staff.github.io/docs/a5-artist-search/README.md

 #### Play

-Add a "play" button to each of the 'Description' tabs (as shown below).
+Add a "play" button to each of the 'Description' tabs.

 After pressing the play button, it should start playing the song, and the text of the button should change from "play" to "stop".
 When the "stop" button is clicked, it should stop playing the song and revert back to "play".